adguernier/frequentito/README.md

 # Frequentito

-An application to inform your teammates or friends at the last moment of your presence at work or at an event.
+An application to inform your teammates at the last moment of your presence at work.

 ## Contribute